zmahfuz0613/Looping-Practice-Exercise/README.md

 # Morning Exercise

 ### Complete your work in exercise.js
+### Remember to practice good git work flow by committing often.

 #### Exercise 1
 1. Declare a variable called `temp` and set it to 32.